Who We Are: Storytellers with a Passion for Science

 What We Do: A Customized Curriculum, a Hands-On Approach

 Visual journalism is woven into the curriculum from the first semester, when every SHERP student learns to shoot and edit video under the tutelage of a New York Times videographer who also provides advanced instruction during the second semester.
-Summer classes include an ethics seminar as well as a workshop on data mining, analysis and visualization taught by graphics editors at the Times.
+Summer classes include an ethics seminar as well as a class on entrepreneurial science journalism.
+There is also a workshop on data mining, analysis and visualization taught by graphics editors at the Times.
 We teach audio podcasting, too.
 The curriculum reflects our philosophy that twenty-first century journalism education should be platform-agnostic: the content of the story should dictate its form, not vice versa.
 Whether they do most of their work in print or online, our graduates thrive in the fast-changing science journalism landscape because they are comfortable telling stories on mulltiple platforms, in multiple ways.

 The culture at SHERP is challenging but never cutthroat.
 We emphasize cooperative learning in an informal, intellectually rich environment.
 SHERP students work hard and love what they do.
 Thanks to the specialized curriculum and intimate atmosphere, "sherpies" form lifelong bonds during their sixteen months in the program, including seven marriages so far!